 Pembina Village Shopping Centre is a seven-building shopping centre constructed between 1985 and 1994.
 Located on Pembina Highway, a major Winnipeg thoroughfare to the University of Manitoba, the largest student campus in Manitoba, Pembina Village Shopping Centre has excellent exposure with high traffic volume.
-Pembina Village Shopping Centre is comprised of 132,259 square feet of leasable area and is 100.0% occupied by tenants such as Winners, JYSK, Penningtons and Applebee's.
+Pembina Village Shopping Centre comprises 132,259 square feet of leasable area and is 100.0% occupied by tenants such as Winners, JYSK, Penningtons and Children's Dental World.
 Pembina Village Shopping Centre has 634 parking stalls for a ratio of 4.8 stalls per 1,000 square feet of leasable area.